AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Matlab/Problem_Specific/README.md

 This code allows you to import TSPI data files and create a flight segment .txt file based on intervals that satisfy TWO user input metric conditions, which is then loaded into TETK via Connect Commands to visualize.
 In this example, we are looking at the intervals during our Ownship's flight that meet a Cal Air Speed condition (from 200 to 300 knots) and a roll angle condition (from -50 to 0 degrees).

-NOTE: This code is taking a .csv TSPI file with a time format in ISO-YD and converting it to the correct format in order to import flight segments via .txt file.
+**NOTE**: This code is taking a .csv TSPI file with a time format in ISO-YD and converting it to the correct format in order to import flight segments via .txt file.
 Will require time format manipulation for importing flight time segments.
 Required format for ingest to TETK: ddd:HH:mm:ss.sss

 ### Dependencies